safe-global/safe-core-sdk/packages/guides/README.md

 ## Safe Core SDK

-The [Safe Core SDK](https://github.com/gnosis/safe-core-sdk) is a monorepo that contains a set of software developer tools that facilitate the interaction with the [Safe contracts](https://github.com/gnosis/safe-contracts) and the [Safe Transaction Service](https://github.com/gnosis/safe-transaction-service).
+The [Safe Core SDK](https://github.com/gnosis/safe-core-sdk) is a monorepo that contains software developer tools that allows interaction with the [Safe contracts](https://github.com/gnosis/safe-contracts) and the [Safe Transaction Service](https://github.com/gnosis/safe-transaction-service).

-In this guide we will be using the following packages to deploy new Safes, create transactions, collect the signatures off-chain and execute those transactions:
+In this guide we will be using the following packages to deploy new Safes, create transactions, collect the off-chain signatures and execute those transactions:

 * **safe-core-sdk-types**